friendly-bits/geoip-shell/README.md

 # **geoip-shell**
-Geoip blocker for Linux.
+Powerful geoblocker for Linux.
 Supports both **nftables** and **iptables** firewall management utilities.

-The idea of this project is making geoip blocking easy on (almost) any Linux system, no matter which hardware, including desktop, server, VPS or router, while also being reliable and providing flexible configuration options for the advanced users.
+The idea of this project is making geoblocking (i.e. restricting access from or to Internet addresses based on geolocation) easy on (almost) any Linux system, no matter which hardware, including desktop, server, container, VPS or router, while also being reliable and providing flexible configuration options for the advanced users.

-Supports running on OpenWrt.
-Supports ipv4 and ipv6.

-If you like this project, please take a second to give it a star on Github.
+If you find this project useful, please take a second to give it a star on Github.
 This helps other people to find it.

 [![image](https://github.com/friendly-bits/geoip-shell/assets/134004289/e1a70e9d-a0eb-407b-9372-ddcbe6134d88)](https://github.com/friendly-bits/geoip-shell/assets/134004289/24010da9-a62a-428f-ae4d-cb1d4ae97f73)
 [![image](https://github.com/friendly-bits/geoip-shell/assets/134004289/ef622182-a6cf-49ff-9bed-64fc29653255)](https://github.com/friendly-bits/geoip-shell/assets/134004289/b35e199f-465d-487c-809b-9c5a8f0644be)